RESEARCH STARTER

 If making it hard for people to register and vote deters them, making it easier should increase turnout.
 For centuries, political parties and other organizations have offered their loyalists election-day services, such as free transportation to the polling place.

 Governments also try to ease the burden.
 Some countries register voters automatically.
 Others have "motor voter" procedures; people register when they get or renew their drivers’ licenses.
 Allowing residents as well as absentees to vote by mail has become common.
-There have also been experiments in voting via internet, although so far these have proven unacceptable, mostly for reasons of computer security.
+There have also been experiments in voting via the internet, although these have proven unacceptable, mostly for reasons of computer security.

 Curiously, however, this is not always the case.
 For example, during the last decades of the twentieth century; as voting (at least in many democractic countries) became easier, voter turnout either dwindled or stagnated in many Western countries.
 Drawing on this data, some argue that in order for voting to be meaningful, some personal effort should be required.
 The argument is not entirely fatuous.
 One may feel more like a good citizen after, for example, standing in the rain at the polling station line.